God of War III: Plot

-The imprisoned architect, Daedalus, distraught to learn of his son's death, dies as Kratos proceeds to unite the Labyrinth and venture through the aerial puzzle to rescue Pandora.
+The imprisoned architect, Daedalus, distraught to learn of his son Icarus' death, dies as Kratos proceeds to unite the Labyrinth and venture through the aerial puzzle to rescue Pandora.
 Neutralizing the judges and breaking the Chain of Balance, Kratos raises the Labyrinth, and Pandora tries to enter the Flame.
 Zeus intervenes and fights Kratos, but Pandora sacrifices herself despite Kratos' reluctance.
-Finding Pandora's Box empty, Kratos attacks Zeus before Gaia joins the frays and attempts to kill them both.
+Finding Pandora's Box empty, Kratos attacks Zeus before Gaia joins the fray and attempts to kill them both.
 They escape through an open wound on her body and continue their battle inside her chest.
-Kratos impales Zeus against Gaia's heart, killing her and apparently Zeus.
-Believing he is done, Kratos is attacked by Zeus' spirit, who removes his weapons and powers.
+Kratos impales Zeus against Gaia's heart with the Blade of Olympus, killing her and apparently Zeus.
+Believing Zeus to be dead, Kratos leaves but is attacked by Zeus' astral form, who rids him of his weapons and powers.
 Before Zeus can finish him off, Kratos is saved by a vision of Pandora during a journey into his psyche.
 With the help from the spirits of Calliope and his wife Lysandra, Kratos forgives himself before regaining consciousness along with the power of hope.
-He forces Zeus' spirit back into his body and then beats him to death, releasing a column of lightning into the sky.
+He forces Zeus' spirit back into his body and then beats him to death.

-Kratos looks upon the apocalyptic Greece standing into complete chaos, a result of him killing the whole Greek pantheon.
+Kratos looks upon an apocalyptic Greece in complete chaos.
 Athena reappears, demanding that Kratos return what she thinks he took from Pandora's Box.
-When Kratos tells her it was empty, she refuses to believe this, explaining that when Zeus sealed the evils of the world in the box, she placed the power of hope in it as well; foreseeing that it would eventually be opened.
-Athena realizes that when Kratos opened the box to defeat Ares, the evils escaped and slowly corrupted the gods while Kratos was imbued with hope, which had been hidden by his guilt.
-She demands Kratos return her power with the intention of establishing her own rule over Greece.
-But Kratos refuses and seemingly kills himself with the Blade of Olympus so that hope can be disbursed among mankind.
+When Kratos tells her it was empty, she refuses to believe this, explaining that when Zeus sealed the evils of the world in the box after the Great War, she placed the power of hope in it as well, foreseeing that it would eventually be opened.
+Athena then realizes that when Kratos opened the box to defeat Ares, the evils escaped and slowly corrupted the gods while Kratos was imbued with hope, which had been hidden by the guilt and failures of his past.
+She demands Kratos to return the power of hope with the intention of establishing her own rule over Greece.
+Kratos refuses and seemingly kills himself with the Blade of Olympus so that hope can be distributed among mankind.
 A disappointed Athena leaves empty-handed while Kratos collapses on a mural of a phoenix.

-In a post-credits scene, a trail of blood is seen leading away from the abandoned Blade of Olympus; implying Kratos' survival but leaving his whereabouts unknown.
+In a post-credits scene, a trail of blood is seen leading away from the mural and the Blade of Olympus, implying Kratos' survival.